 The business or person who would take the hit financially if a loan or bill goes unpaid is usually the lienholder.
 The lienholder on your Oregon car title is the individual or company who issued your car loan – most likely a credit union, bank, or other lending institution.

 Lienholders in Oregon will keep the title until your loan has been paid off.
 Their name will also appear on the document until you apply to have the lien released.

 Removing a Lien from an OR Car Title

 Once your car loan has been paid in full, you will be able to remove the lien from your Oregon car title.
-Your lienholder must sign off on and mail your title to you within 15 days from receiving the final loan payment.
+Your lienholder must sign off on and mail your title to you once they receive the final loan payment.

 You will then have 30 days to remove your lienholder's name from the document by applying for a new title at the Oregon Driver and Motor Vehicle Services Division.